-As distinctive and dynamic as the city it calls home, Ballet Austin welcomes people near and far to participate in its "classically innovative" vision for the democratization of dance.
-From their bustling, urban headquarters at the Butler Dance Education Center and Community School in downtown Austin, Ballet Austin and artistic director Stephen Mills actively engage the community, dancers, and audiences alike.
-With a rich history spanning 57 years, a commitment to education as well as lifelong fitness, and acclaimed productions in Austin and across the nation, the organization is equally committed to the international craft of dance as it is to the community it serves.
+As distinctive and dynamic as the city it calls home, Ballet Austin welcomes audiences near and far to participate in its "classically innovative" vision for the democratization of dance.
+With a rich history spanning five decades, acclaimed productions, a commitment to creating access to programs and one of the nation's largest classical ballet academies, the organization is poised for an even greater future.
+From their home at the Butler Dance Education Center in downtown Austin, Ballet Austin and Artistic Director Stephen Mills actively engage the community, dancers and audiences alike.
 The New York Times proclaims Ballet Austin "a company with big ambitions" originating work that is "absorbing."

-Hailed by Dance Magazine as “sleek and sophisticated” and “one of the nation’s best kept ballet secrets” by The Washington Post, Stephen Mills works closely with the twenty two full-time professional dancers, recruited from an annual 30-city audition tour.
+Hailed by Dance Magazine as “sleek and sophisticated” and by The Washington Post as “one of the nation’s best kept ballet secrets,” Stephen Mills works closely with the 22 full-time professional dancers.
 Mills’ work with Ballet Austin has been declared “whimsical and fantastic” (Dallas Morning News), “effortlessly striking” (Dance View Times), and “meaningful” (Pointe magazine).
 The New York Times observed Mills, “...innovate(s) by using the body in ways that depart from balletic convention.”
 Ballet Austin is the 12th largest classical ballet company in the country and also operates the largest combined training facility associated with a professional ballet company in the Unites States.

-Ballet Austin Academy is the official ballet school of Ballet Austin and serves more than 900 students each year as one of the largest classical ballet schools in the country.
-Ballet Austin’s apprentice company, Ballet Austin II, offers an opportunity for post high school, advanced dancers to hone their skills in a professional environment.
-Established in 1999 by associate artistic director Michelle Martin, Ballet Austin II is made up of 11 nationally emerging artists.
+The Ballet Austin Academy is the official ballet school of Ballet Austin and one of the largest in the U.S. serving more than 900 students each year.
+Ballet Austin II, Ballet Austin’s apprentice company, offers an opportunity for post high school, advanced dancers to hone their skills in a professional environment.
+Established in 1999 by associate artistic director Michelle Martin, Ballet Austin II is made up of 8 nationally emerging artists.